davebshow/aiogremlin/docs/index.rst

 Releases
 ========
-The latest release of :py:mod:`aiogremlin` is **0.1.1**.
+The latest release of :py:mod:`aiogremlin` is **0.1.2**.

 Requirements
 ============

 - Python 3.4
-- Tinkerpop 3 Gremlin Server 3.0.0
+- TinkerPop 3 Gremlin Server 3.1.0

 Using Python 2?
 Checkout `gremlinrestclient`_.

 Dependencies
 ============
-- aiohttp 0.16.5
+- aiohttp 0.18.4
-- aiowebsocketclient 0.0.3
+- aiowebsocketclient 0.0.4

 To speed up serialization, you can also install `ujson`_.
 If not available, aiogremlin will use the Python standard library :any:`json<json>` module.